Top 10 Locally Grown Food Markets on Maui

 #6 Farmers’ Market of Maui in Honokowai

-This locally-owned and family operated food market takes place every Monday, Wednesday and Friday from 7am-11am.
+This locally-owned and family operated food market takes place daily from 7am-7pm.
 It is located at the Farmers’ Market Maui & Deli in Honokowai.

 For more information, please visit Farmers’ Market Maui in Honokowai.